Sulphite05/MyDSANotes/DynamicProgramming/notes.md

 For recursive solution:
 - Think of the smallest valid input for base case
 - In case of knapsack, the smallest input is no input.
-Weight and n = 0.
+Weight of sack = 0 or n = 0 so we return 0.